heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design copy.md

 ### Being respectful and transparent about how we use customer data

-Credit analysis can feel like a total enigma.
-Williams (product designer) worked closely with Mariana Medina (UX writer) to optimise loading states for transparency.

-The new solution gives more clarity about how we use customer data when evaluating a credit limit increase.
-Not only did it provoke change in customer behaviour, but also increased limit utilization for customers who were exposed to the new design.
+Credit analysis usually feels like as a total enigma. *Williams optimised the loading states in our app to be more transparent and educative about how we use customer data* when evaluating a new credit line.
+This has had an impact in customer behaviour and also increased the limit utilization for customers who saw these loading states.

-This pattern has now spread to other teams and is the new standard across the company as we continue on our fight against complexity.
+This new, more transparent loading pattern spread to other teams and is now the new standard across the company as we persist on our fight against complexity.

 <!-- ![New loading state pattern introduced by Williams](/images/New-loading-pattern-by-Williams.gif) -->

 ![New loading state pattern introduced by Williams](/images/hugeWill.gif)

-##### More transparency on what data we use for credit analysis · by Williams and Mariana Medina

 <br>